Esteban Montejo: Biography

-Esteban Mesa Montejo was born into slavery in 1860 on a sugar-cane plantation in Cuba.
-He grew up with the Afro-Cuban religion Santería, which combined Catholicism and elements of Yoruba religion.
+Around 1868, Esteban Mesa Montejo was born into slavery on a sugar-cane plantation in Cuba.
+He grew up with the Afro-Cuban religion Santería, which combined Roman Catholicism and elements of Yoruba religion.

 As a young man he was determined to be free and escaped from the plantation.
-He fled to the mountains, where there were communities of other maroons, refugee slaves who lived beyond the reach of planters.
-Cuba did not abolish slavery until 1886, when Montejo was about 26 years old.
+He fled to the mountains, where there were communities of other maroons, refugees who lived beyond the reach of planters.
+Cuba did not abolish slavery until 1886, when Montejo was either around 18 or 26 years old.

 After that, he worked mostly on farms and plantations, which made up most of the Cuban economy.
 During the war of independence in 1898, he fought for an independent Cuba.
-In his last years, he lived in a Veterans' Home.
+In his last years, he lived in a veterans' home.

 1962–1963 to 1970

 In 1962 Montejo was one of two people featured in a newspaper article about Cubans who were more than a century old.
-Both were former slaves.
+Both were former enslaved people.
 He was contacted by ethnologist Miguel Barnet, who wanted to interview him about his life.

 Barnet edited the transcripts and published an account of Montejo's life in 1966, as Biografía de un cimarrón.
 Montejo and Barnet's book includes descriptions of Afro-Cuban religious expression and of Montejo's life as a fugitive slave.
 He also recounted his memories of the Cuban war for independence from Spain in 1898, which he fought in.
 The United States intervened and its military forces occupied Cuba for several years.
 Barnet ends the book in 1905, following the US occupation of Cuba from 1898 to 1902.

 An English translation was published in 1966 in the United Kingdom and Australia as The Autobiography of a Runaway Slave.
 Years later, it was published in English in the United States, as Biography of a Runaway Slave.